ACA Grants Program

-Funded by the province’s hunters and anglers, Alberta Conservation Association's (ACA) grant programs annually support projects that benefit Alberta’s wildlife and fish populations, and the habitat they depend on.
-Since 2002 we have received more than 1,700 applications, of which more than 1078 projects awarded grants.
-To date, approximately $16.7 million has been granted to conservation-related projects throughout the province.
+Funded by the province’s hunters and anglers, Alberta Conservation Association's (ACA) grants program annually supports projects that benefit Alberta’s wildlife and fish populations, and the habitat they depend on.
+As of our 2020/21 grants round, we have received 2,379 grant applications, of which 1,360 projects have been awarded grants.
+To date, approximately $20.6 million has been granted to conservation-related projects throughout the province.

 Application deadlines are listed below:

-This grant funds high quality research projects carried out by professional researchers, which inform the effective management of wildlife, fish populations and habitat in Alberta.
+This grant funds high quality research projects carried out by professional researchers, which inform the effective management of wildlife and fish populations and habitat in Alberta.

-This grant is dedicated to graduate students and is administered by the University of Alberta.
+This grant is open to graduate students from any university in the world who are studying the flora, fauna or habitats of Alberta.
 This grant is supported by Syncrude Canada Ltd.

 Which grant should I apply for?

 The following questions will assist you in determining the appropriate grant to apply for:

 - Are you proposing to do conservation-based research in Alberta?

 - Is your proposal related to hunter, trapper, or angler retention and recruitment and/or conservation education in Alberta?
 Or does your proposal contain non-research activities that help conserve, protect, and/or enhance fish, wildlife, and/or habitat for all Albertans to enjoy, value, and use?